It's highly doubtful, however, that he realized how quickly the transition would occur.

-In the Rangers' first game after the two-week break, Callahan, who skated on the fourth line and killed penalties for the silver medalists, stepped onto the first line, replacing the injured Marian Gaborik.
-Callahan scored his 16th and 17th goals in a four-goal second period as the Rangers began a desperate push for a playoff berth with a 4-1 victory.
+In the Rangers' first game after the two-week break, the right wing stepped into the injured Marian Gaborik's slot on the first line and scored twice in a four-goal second period last night as the Blueshirts began their push for a playoff berth with a 4-1 defeat of the Senators.

-With that in mind, Gaborik's injury is a troubling sign for the Rangers (29-27-7), who have a formidable slate of games this week against the Penguins, Capitals and Sabres.
-They placed two forwards, Aaron Voros and Lisin, on waivers to create some cap room before today's 3 p.m. trade deadline.
+It was a potentially ominous sign for the Rangers, who have a formidable slate of games this week against the Penguins, Capitals and Sabres.
+They placed two forwards, Aaron Voros and Enver Lisin, on waivers to create cap room for a trade before today's 3 p.m. deadline.